Lower Merion Little League

 • Rules mirror high school and college softball rules

-What do we need to bring?
 Players need: (1) a softball glove, (2) water bottle, (3) team uniform.
 Team uniforms (jersey, pants, socks, headwear), will be provided by LMLL and will be distributed before the beginning of the season.
 We strongly recommend players wear softball cleats.
 Players cannot wear shorts, as they are taught to slide into the base on close plays.
 We encourage players to bring their own favorite bat, batting gloves, and batting helmet; but the team will also provide bats.

 Sponsors